Siman73000/Othello/README.md

   <p>
     <strong>Othello</strong> is a hand-crafted operating system written in <strong>x86_64 Assembly</strong>, and <strong>Rust</strong>.<br />
-    It demonstrates the complete CPU boot process from firmware through <strong>protected mode</strong> and into <strong>long mode</strong>- while providing a real framebuffer desktop, an interactive shell, persistent storage, and modern computer networking.
+    It demonstrates the complete CPU boot process from firmware through <strong>protected mode</strong> and into <strong>long mode</strong>- while providing a real GUI desktop, an interactive shell, persistent storage, and modern computer networking.
   </p>
 </blockquote>